ray-x/forgit.nvim/README.md

 Interactive git commands with fzf.

+Highlights of features
+ * fzf the file you changed in your PR
+ * fzf a branch and diff with diff tools of your choice
+ * search git (ref)log with fzf
+ * pretty git graph
+ * fzf stash with preview and pop stash
+ * fzf hashes and diff tools of your choice

 This plug is a wrapper of interactive git commands
  * [forgit](https://github.com/wfxr/forgit) by `Wenxuan Zhang`
  * [git-fuzzy](htps://github.com/bigH/git-fuzzy)